Aish2334/NLP-Technical-Documentation/docs/unsupervised_applications/topic_modelling/bert_topic.rst

 ------------------------

 #. `HDBSCAN`_ is used to cluster the (now)low-dimensional vectors.
 #.
-There are mainly two types of clustering methods:
+There are mainly two types of clustering methods
-	* Flat or Hierarchical: Focuses on whether there is (or is not) a hierarchy in the clustering method.
+	a) Flat or Hierarchical: Focuses on whether there is (or is not) a hierarchy in the clustering method.
 For example, we may (ideally) view our graph hierarchy as moving from continents to countries to cities.

 	.. image:: files/pics/BERTopic_HDBSCAN_flat_or_hierarchical_2.png

-	* Centroid-based or Density-based: This means clustering based on proximity to a centroid or clustering based on the density of points.
+	b) Centroid-based or Density-based: This means clustering based on proximity to a centroid or clustering based on the density of points.
 Centroid-based clustering is ideal for "spherical" clusters.
 Density-based clustering can handle more irregular shapes and identify outliers.

 	.. image:: files/pics/BERTopic_Centroid_Density_cluster_2.png